J.D., with high honors (graduating first in class), University of North Carolina School of Law; Order of the Coif

-Rick has substantial jury and bench trial experience and has acted as lead appellate counsel in ten of the federal Courts of Appeals, and in state appellate courts in California, Florida, Maryland, New York, North Carolina, Ohio, Texas, and Virginia.
+Rick has substantial jury and bench trial experience and has acted as lead appellate counsel in ten of the federal Courts of Appeals, and in state appellate courts in California, Delaware, Florida, Maryland, New York, North Carolina, Ohio, South Carolina, Texas, and Virginia.
 He recently acted as lead counsel for Professor Alan Dershowitz in a highly-publicized defamation case in state court in Florida.
-Rick is a member of the Firm's Management Committee, and has been an Adjunct Instructor in Trial Advocacy at the University of Virginia School of Law since 2003.
+Rick is a member of the Firm's Management Committee, and was an Adjunct Instructor in Trial Advocacy at the University of Virginia School of Law from 2003 to 2017.

 Prior to private practice, Rick served as an Assistant U.S. Attorney for the Southern District of New York (under U.S. Attorneys John Martin and Rudolph Giuliani).
 He also held positions in the Office of Legal Counsel at the U.S. Department of Justice (under Assistant Attorney General Theodore Olson), in the Office of Independent Counsel Curtis Emery von Kann, and in the Office of Independent Counsel James C. McKay.